Mailing address:

 Dr. Liss Wins Cancer Center Clinical Investigator of the Year

-This award is only given to one researcher every year by the Mays Cancer Center.
-A significant honor and largely attributed to over 300 patients (and counting) that have enrolled in clinical studies through our team.
+This award is only given to one researcher every year by the Mays Cancer Center in San Antonio.
+A significant honor and largely attributed to over 300 patients enrolled in clinical studies through our team at that time.
+Dr. Liss plans to continue to offer cutting edge clinical research in San Diego.

 Dr. Liss is awarded National Cancer Center Team Leadership Award